quasarframework/quasar/docs/src/pages/quasar-plugins/cookies.md

 **Lax** - If the attribute is set to Lax, same-site cookies are withheld on cross-site subrequests, such as calls to load images or frames, but will be sent when a user navigates to the URL from an external site, for example, by following a link.

+For more information on the `same-site` setting, go [here](https://web.dev/samesite-cookies-explained/).

 ### Option: httpOnly

 ```js